 In the large market square of Bremen, a limestone knight looks out across the centre of town.
-Five and a half metres tall, a sword in one hand and a shield resting on his torso, he is a symbol of a once powerful city.
+Towering in height, a sword in one hand and a shield resting on his torso, he is a symbol of a once powerful city.

 The Bremen Town Hall was the meeting place for the leaders and influential merchants of the region.
 Inside these elaborately decorated walls, decisions and deals were made that helped Bremen become an important trading point and member of the Hanseatic League.

 The lower level of the Bremen Town Hall was used for merchants and theatrical performances.
 It was formed of one large hall with oak pillars that encouraged a free flow of conversation and easy negotiations.

 On the upper level, the more important figures of the city would do their business.
 The decorations of the rooms here show the difference in status from those below.

 Models of ships hang from the ceiling, large paintings show the conquests of the time, on one wall a story is written out for all to read.

 A small room off the main hall is decorated entirely in gold.

 Look up at the ceiling and you’ll see painted faces looking back at you.

 Doorways, windowpanes, chairs and desks – they all have detailed and intricate designs worked into them.